Bachelor of Social Work Program Commitment

 *Individuals with a grade average below 70% will be considered on a case-by-case basis.

-African Nova Scotian/Canadian Supports Services
+African Nova Scotian/Canadian Support Services

 Students of African Nova Scotian/Canadian descent who are considering applying to the BSW program are encourage to contact Dionne Romard, Student Development Officer for students of African Descent or Reann Arsenault, Student Development Officer Program Coordinator working with Nova Scotia Youth.
 Dionne and Reann are happy to assist with your application, and addressing your needs is their utmost priority.
 They believe that with persistence and a tailored one-on-one experience, students will be able to thrive and succeed throughout their academic careers.